K3RIoT/PasswordGenerator/README.md

 python main.py
 ```

-1.Set the desired length of the password in spin box field.
+1. Set the desired length of the password in spin box field.
-2.Click on the "Generate" button.
+2. Click on the "Generate" button.
-3.The generated password will be displayed in the text field.
+3. The generated password will be displayed in the text field.
-4.You can copy password with "Copy" button or just select it with mouse and "Ctrl+C".
+4. You can copy password with "Copy" button or just select it with mouse and "Ctrl+C".
-5.Use the password as needed.
+5. Use the password as needed.

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.